 There are 10 outputs labelled Q0 to Q9.
-There is always only one output on at a time.
+There is only ever one and only one output on at a time.
 Only one of the outputs will be HIGH and all of the other outputs will be LOW.

 The CLOCK input (Ck) makes the output change each time the clock input goes from LOW to HIGH.
 The outputs change on the rising edge of the clock input.
 When the clock rises, the HIGH output goes LOW and the next output changes from LOW to HIGH.